-- Detail engagement undertaken and demonstrate how it was consistent with the Undertaking Engagement Guidelines for State Significant Projects.
-Detail how issues raised and feedback provided have been considered and responded to in the project.
-In particular, applicants must consult with: - the relevant Department assessment team. - o any relevant local councils. - any relevant agencies (including the Western Parkland City Authority for development within the Western Parkland City). - o the community. - if the development would have required an approval or authorisation under another Act but for the application of s 4.41 of the EP&A Act or requires an approval or authorisation under another Act to be applied consistently by s 4.42 of the EP&A Act, the agency relevant to that approval or authorisation.
+- o the community. - o if the development would have required an approval or authorisation under another Act but for the application of s 4.41 of the EP&A Act or requires an approval or authorisation under another Act to be applied consistently by s 4.42 of the EP&A Act, the agency relevant to that approval or authorisation.